emberjs/website/source/blog/2017-08-14-ember-2-15-released.md

 Ember 2.15 implements
 [RFC #225](https://github.com/status200/rfcs/blob/ember-engines-mount-params/text/0000-ember-engines-mount-params.md) with some minor tweaks.
-The `{{mount}}` helper, used to invoke an Ember engine, now accepts the named argument of `model` to provide a the model of the engine's application controller.
+The `{{mount}}` helper, used to invoke an Ember engine, now accepts the named argument of `model` to provide the model of the engine's application controller.

 For example, in an application you might pass some values from a template: